vipulpathak113/FrontendInterviewQuestions/README.md

 --------------------------------------------
 - What is Browserslist? <br>
 Browserslist is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
-usage: By using browserslist, transpilers/bundlers know what browsers you want to support, so they can "group" browsers in different categories and generate separate bundles,
+    **Usage:** By using browserslist, transpilers/bundlers know what browsers you want to support, so they can "group" browsers in different categories and generate separate bundles.

+    **Example:**
-ex: 0.2%: All browsers that have at least 0.2% of global market share not dead: Exclude browsers without official support in the last 24 months not ie <= 11: Exclude IE 11 and older versions not op_mini all: Exclude Opera Mini
+    0.2%: All browsers that have at least 0.2% of global market share not dead: Exclude browsers without official support in the last 24 months not ie <= 11: Exclude IE 11 and older versions not op_mini all: Exclude Opera Mini

 --------------------------------------------
 >> REDUX